 In a black-and-white world, yes, coffee beans are vegan.
 In other words, the beans themselves have no animal products or by-products as an ingredient or used in processing.
 However, there are a few considerations that vegans need to be aware of when drinking coffee.

 First and foremost, if you drink black coffee, congratulations!
-Your journey will be easier in this regard.
+Your journey will be easier in this regard because coffee has tons of proven health benefits.
 However, if you’re a Starbucks loving, creamer drinking coffee lover, you’ll have to make some changes.

 Another consideration is eco-friendly harvesting practices.
 If your ultimate goal as a vegan is to mitigate your impact on the environment, there are a few tweaks you can make to your coffee routine to make it more vegan-friendly.